ak-akhil096/E-Commerce-Sales-Analysis/README.md

-Analyzed an e-commerce dataset using Python to uncover sales trends, customer behavior, and delivery performance.
-Performed data cleaning, EDA, and visualization to identify top products, regional patterns, and factors affecting customer satisfaction, helping improve business decisions in marketing, inventory, and logistics.
+This project focuses on analyzing an e-commerce transaction dataset to extract meaningful business insights related to sales performance, customer behavior, and delivery efficiency.